Kenny2github/skule-bylaws/manuals/president-manual.md

 ## General Responsibilities
 1. The President sets the overall direction/vision of the Society for their term.
 1. The President ensures the overall sustainability of the organization, including by filling in for vacant roles as necessary.
-1. The President and the other Officers are jointly responsible for providing one of two required signatures for the release of EngSoc funds; the President and [VP Finance](vpf-manual.md) are jointly responsible for providing the other.
+1. The President and the other Officers are jointly responsible for providing one of two required signatures for the release of EngSoc funds; the President and [VP Finance][vpf] are jointly responsible for providing the other.

 ## Required Qualifications
 1. The President must be in their graduating year throughout their term.